Commitment to responsible research assessment: Wellcome and funded organisations

 Work to implement the principles should be joined-up with the organisation’s broader efforts to enhance research culture and promote research integrity.

-We strongly encourage organisations to be transparent and proactive in sharing their approaches and learnings, and to work together to drive change.
-Wellcome will work in partnership with organisations to develop and share good practice.
+We strongly encourage organisations to be transparent and proactive in sharing their approaches and learning, and to work together to drive change.
+We also support partnership and the sharing of good practice.

-If you have developed approaches to promote fair and responsible assessment that could provide valuable learning and inspiration for other research organisations, please let us know and share with other organisations – such as DORA – who are collating good practice examples and case studies.
+If you have developed approaches to promote fair and responsible assessment that could provide valuable learning and inspiration for other research organisations, please share with other organisations – such as DORA or CoARA – who are collating good practice examples and case studies.

 Implementation guidance

-Organisations must have a clear and easily accessible statement on their externally-facing website, highlighting their commitment to implementing the principles as part of a fair and responsible approach for research assessment.
+Organisations should consider having a clear and easily accessible statement on their website, highlighting their commitment to implementing the principles as part of a fair and responsible approach for research assessment.

 Alongside this statement, organisations are encouraged to: